 Facebook Is Demoting Posts From Businesses.
 Here’s How to Adapt.

 Facebook has admitted that its new policy means it will show fewer posts from businesses, brands, and media companies, and many businesses are already seeing the results.
-Larry Kim, founder of WordStream and CEO of MobileMonkey, said he’s seen a 90% reduction in his Facebook page’s organic reach in the last month.
+Larry Kim, founder of WordStream and CEO of MobileMonkey, said he saw a 90% reduction in his Facebook page’s organic reach in month after the announcement.